Diploma in Therapeutic Counselling

 The Core Training Theoretical Model

-The training model for this course is Integrative with an objective of developing an in-depth understanding of the key aspects of relational therapies.
+The underpinning training model for this course is Person centred with the inclusion of at least two other theories with an objective of developing an in-depth understanding of the key integrative aspects of relational therapies.

 The intended outcome is for each student to develop a counselling model of applied theoretical principles that is flexible and creative, with theoretical rigour and constructed within a solid framework of good ethical professional practice.